openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 // +kubebuilder:object:root=true
 // +kubebuilder:subresource:status
 // +kubebuilder:resource:shortName=yacr
-// +kubebuilder:printcolumn:name="Subject",type="string",JSONPath=".subject.kind",description="The subject kind of this overrider."
+// +kubebuilder:printcolumn:name="Subject_Kind",type="string",JSONPath=".subject.kind",description="The subject kind of this overrider."
+// +kubebuilder:printcolumn:name="Subject_Name",type="string",JSONPath=".subject.Name",description="The subject name of this overrider."
 // +kubebuilder:printcolumn:name="AGE",type="date",JSONPath=".metadata.creationTimestamp",description="CreationTimestamp is a timestamp representing the server time when this object was created.
 It is not guaranteed to be set in happens-before order across separate operations.
 Clients may not set this value.
 It is represented in RFC3339 form and is in UTC."

 type YurtAppOverrider struct {